houshmand-2005/vohulang/README.md

 ➜ ./vohulang
 Please provide the program file as a command-line argument Like 'cargo run your_program.vo' or
-For compiled veriosn 'vohulang your_program.vo'
+For compiled versions 'vohulang your_program.vo'
 ```

 run this sample test [square_area.vo](samples/square_area.vo):